sb53systems/G-Code-Flow-Temperature-Controller/README.md

     - Avoid `Flow Calibration` and `First Layer Inspection` used at the beginning of the print.
   - `Ironing` is not recommended with this script, as it can affect the desired results and increase printing time.
   - `Adaptive Pressure Advance` is not recommended with this script.
-  - Delta printers kinematic limits are not supported with the current version of Klipper_Estimator.
+  - `Delta Printers` kinematic limits are not supported with the current version of Klipper Estimator.
-  - Reading or generating large G-Code files with this Script can takes up to 2 minutes, depending in your CPU.
+  - Reading or generating large G-Code files with this Script can takes up to 2 minutes, depending in your `CPU`.
-  - Processing G-Code with `Arcs` moves will take longer, because the Klipper Estimator script will cut them into small segments based on the parameter `"mm_per_arc_segment": 0.1`.
+  - Processing G-Code with `Arcs Moves` will take longer, because the Klipper Estimator script will cut them into small segments based on the parameter `"mm_per_arc_segment": 0.1`.
   - The generated G-Code is 10% to 30% larger than the original one due to Temp and Speed adjustment.
   - This script is currently only available for `Windows OS`.
 With `Delphi 12` and some changes to the source code, it can be compiled for other operating systems (I can help with this or do it later!).